Eärendil and Elwing: Concept and creation

-The beginning of Tolkien's mythology

 Humphrey Carpenter, in his biography of Tolkien, remarked that Eärendil "was in fact the beginning of Tolkien's own mythology".
 In 1914, Tolkien wrote a poem The Voyage of Earendel the Evening Star, inspired by the Crist I poem.
 While studying at Oxford, Tolkien developed a constructed language that later became known as Quenya.
 Already around 1915 he had the idea that this language needed an internal history and was spoken by Elves whom his invented character Eärendil meets during his journeys.
 The next step in the creation of the underlying mythology was the Lay of Earendel, a work composed of several poems that describes the mariner Earendel and his voyages and how his ship is turned into a star.
 The mysterious land of Valinor and its Two Trees shining gold and silver across the land were first described in this cycle.
 The poem was published in The Book of Lost Tales 2.

 Tolkien was aware of the name's Germanic cognates (Old Norse Aurvandill, Lombardic Auriwandalo); the question why the Old English rather than the Lombardic or Proto-Germanic form should be taken up in the mythology is alluded to in The Notion Club Papers.
 The Old Norse together with the Old English evidence point to an astronomical myth, the name referring to a star, or a group of stars; the Old English in particular points to the morning star as the herald of the rising Sun, Christianized to refer to John the Baptist.
+Tolkien stated in a 1967 letter that the Old English uses of ēarendel "seem plainly to indicate that it was a star presaging the dawn... that is what we now call Venus: the morning star as it may be seen shining brilliantly in the dawn, before the actual rising of the sun.
+That is at any rate how I took it [when creating Eärendil as a mariner and "a herald star"]."

 Tolkien was particularly inspired by the Crist lines:

 The first of the Crist lines is parallelled by Frodo Baggins's exclamation in The Two Towers, Aiya Eärendil Elenion Ancalima!, which in Tolkien's invented language of Quenya means, "Hail Eärendil, brightest of stars!"
 Frodo's exclamation was in reference to the "Star-glass" he carried, the Phial of Galadriel, which contained a little of the light of Eärendil's star, the Silmaril.

-These lines from Crist can be taken as the inspiration not only for the role of Eärendil in Tolkien's work from as early as 1914, but for the term Middle-earth (translating Old English Middangeard) for the inhabitable lands (c.f.
-Midgard).
+These lines from Crist can be taken as the inspiration not only for the role of Eärendil in Tolkien's work from as early as 1914, but for the term Middle-earth (translating Old English Middangeard) for the inhabitable lands (cf. Midgard).
 Accordingly, the medievalists Stuart D. Lee and Elizabeth Solopova state that Crist A was "the catalyst for Tolkien's mythology".